 - Consider successful strategies for maintaining an active research program and advising/supervising undergraduate and/or graduate research students.

 - Discuss life as an early-career faculty member and explore ways to balance teaching, research, and service responsibilities.

 - Leave with examples of assignments and activities for various courses, strategies for balancing competing demands, a support network of other early career faculty, and a plan for managing your early career as an academic.

-On-site costs: The workshop registration fee is estimated to be ~$1250 ($1200 for NAGT members).
-The registration fee will cover accommodations in dorms, and some meals.
+On-site costs: The workshop registration fee is $900 ($850 for NAGT members).
+Accommodations and some meals are covered by the registration fee.
 Travel is not included in the registration fee.

 Travel: Participants or their home institutions must provide transportation to and from the workshop.

-Stipends: In the cases where the cost of attending this workshop would cause financial hardship, you will be able to apply for a stipend to defray the costs.
-The stipend application form will be available in early 2018.
+Stipends: In the cases where the cost of attending this workshop would cause financial hardship, you can apply for a stipend to defray the costs.
 We will notify you of your stipend application status in late May.